 Reporting/recording the child protection issue

-The Tutor must complete a written report using the Red Flag Form (which is our Record of Concern Form).
+The AI Tutor is programmed to complete a Red Flag alert.
+Thereafter, our School Team complete our Safeguarding log (which is our Record of Concern Form).

-There are 3 stages to the Red Flag form:
+There are 3 stages to the Record of Concern Form form: